enricopisoni/SHERPA-simulation/README.md

 -  Module 9 (aggregation): to aggregate emissions and concentrations, at NUTS or FUAs level.
 -  Module 10 (cost module): to compute costs of end-of-pipe technologies required to reach a given emission reduction target.

-The python code can also be used outside the graphical user interface.
+This python code can also be used outside the graphical user interface.
 For this, we provide a different SHERPA implementation than the one in the SHERPA interface.
 In particular, it is a more updated SHERPA implementation, based on emissions from CAMSv4.2 + condensables at 2015, with an improved spatial resoltuion (at 0.1x0.05).
 The python code as such can be used directly only with these two modules:

 -  Module 1 (scenario assessment): to simulate the impact on air quality of a specific emission reduction scenario
 -  Module 3 (Source allocation): to understand how the air quality in a given area is influenced by different sources.

+The data contained in this repository (in the input directory) refers to this implementation, at 0.1x0.05 resolution.

 ## STILL UNDER DEVELOPMENT: Preparing results for the downscaling module
 In this branch I adapt the 0.1x0.1 deg resolutionSRR to work with a new downscaling module.
 This module requires a different structure of emissions and concentration files.